 Here she is to tell you all about it.

-Last week I proudly represented Great Britain at my 11th World Team Cup event which was held in Apeldoorn, The Netherlands.
+Last week I proudly represented Great Britain at my 11th World Team Cup held in Apeldoorn, The Netherlands.

 The World Team Cup event in wheelchair tennis is the equivalent of the Davis Cup or Fed Cup competitions for able bodied players.
 In the Women’s event 12 countries compete across one week.
 Nations placed 1-8 retain their status in the world group while the 4 remaining countries are relegated to qualification the following year.
 Having missed the event in 2016 & 2017, Great Britain’s women were forced to qualify this year at the European qualification event in Portugal in April

 We came through qualifying unbeaten and headed into the World Team Cup as 3rd seeds.
-We were then drawn into a group of 3 with USA and Thailand.
-Both these countries had the potential to be extremely tricky competitors and our group was very quickly nicknamed the group of death.
+We drew group 3 with USA and Thailand.
+Both Countries had the potential to be extremely tricky competitors.
+Nicknamed the group of death.